Kailash Love: Transformative Steps Around the Sacred Mountain

 Everest Base Camp (north one on the Tibet side), where tales of human endurance and nature's untamed grandeur were found

-On our path towards Kailash, our bus did glide through winding roads that were veins of wisdom stretching through the heart of Tibet.
+On our journey towards Kailash, our bus glided through winding roads that were veins of wisdom stretching through the heart of Tibet.

 Onset of Transformation

 And then came the long-awaited moment.
 Mount Kailash stood before us—draped in snow yet commanding in presence.
 The Saga Dawa festival brought color and joy, a Tibetan celebration of Buddha’s birth, enlightenment, and death.
-Drums echoed.
-Flags fluttered.
-Prayers rose to clear blue skies, into the heavens.
+Drums echoed through the valley.
+Prayer flags fluttered like disco balls.
+Mantras rose to clear blue skies, into the heavens.

 The high-altitude trails were brutal, not only physically but emotionally.
 My nose was running nonstop.
-I stopped every 10 minutes, hardly being able to breath.
-I fell behind.
+I stopped every 10 minutes, gasping for breath.
+I was the slowest one in the group.
 I was frustrated.
 My mouth was full of cold sores due to intense stress.
 At one point, I cried for 15 minutes straight, praying to the universe because I was afraid I wouldn’t make it.

 Then, grace arrived in multiple ways.
 A young couple from our tour stayed by my side, and helped me in raising my energy to new heights.
 Without knowing me, local Tibetans rescued me by offering their hands and kindness.
-A nurse in the group gave me glucose, which was pivotal in my trekking circuit.
+A nurse in the group gave me glucose, which was pivotal for my trekking.

 Touch of Divine

 Motivated to have the rare opportunity to touch the mountain, I hiked up for 4 hours through snow-covered, rugged terrain.
-Despite the cold and the aching body, I reached the base of Mount Kailash.
+Despite the freezing weather and my aching body, I reached the base of Mount Kailash.

-There, I placed my hand on the sacred mountain, feeling the pulse of eternity.
+There, I placed my palms on the sacred mountain, feeling the pulse of eternity.
 In that moment, time disappeared, leaving a stillness that whispered ancient truths.
-The mountain was happy to see me, as I was too.
+Kailash was happy to see me, as I was too.
 And I knew I was extraordinarily blessed.

 Profound Realization